Adobe Mobile App Usage Information FAQ

 - How you interact with Adobe’s mobile apps and how Adobe’s mobile apps interact with your content, including the features you use and the options you select.

-This information will be associated with your Adobe ID and may be used to personalize the application experience, to help improve the product, and to communicate with you.
+This usage information will be associated with your Adobe account and may be used to personalize the application experience, to help improve the product, and to personalize communications with you (including marketing).
+Usage information collected while you are not logged in may also be associated with your Adobe account when you log in.

 You can find an overview of how Adobe may use information associated with you in the Adobe Privacy Center: (www.adobe.com/privacy.html).